harshavardhini33/Experiment-4---Implementation-of-MLP-with-Backpropagation/README.md

 3 Signals involved in MLP are:

- Functional Signal
+   * Functional Signal

-*input signal
+   * input signal

-*propagates forward neuron by neuron thro network and emerges at an output signal
+   * propagates forward neuron by neuron thro network and emerges at an output signal

-*F(x,w) at each neuron as it passes
+   * F(x,w) at each neuron as it passes

 Error Signal

-   *Originates at an output neuron
+   * Originates at an output neuron

-   *Propagates backward through the network neuron
+   * Propagates backward through the network neuron

-   *Involves error dependent function in one way or the other
+   * Involves error dependent function in one way or the other

-Each hidden neuron or output neuron of MLP is designed to perform two computations:
+   * Each hidden neuron or output neuron of MLP is designed to perform two computations:

-The computation of the function signal appearing at the output of a neuron which is expressed as a continuous non-linear function of the input signal and synaptic weights associated with that neuron
+       * The computation of the function signal appearing at the output of a neuron which is expressed as a continuous non-linear function of the input signal and synaptic weights associated with that neuron

-The computation of an estimate of the gradient vector is needed for the backward pass through the network
+       * The computation of an estimate of the gradient vector is needed for the backward pass through the network

 TWO PASSES OF COMPUTATION:

-In the forward pass:
+* In the forward pass:

-•       Synaptic weights remain unaltered
+     * Synaptic weights remain unaltered

-•       Function signal are computed neuron by neuron
+     * Function signal are computed neuron by neuron

-•       Function signal of jth neuron is
+     * Function signal of jth neuron is
             ![image](https://user-images.githubusercontent.com/112920679/198814313-2426b3a2-5b8f-489e-af0a-674cc85bd89d.png)
             ![image](https://user-images.githubusercontent.com/112920679/198814328-1a69a3cd-7e02-4829-b773-8338ac8dcd35.png)
             ![image](https://user-images.githubusercontent.com/112920679/198814339-9c9e5c30-ac2d-4f50-910c-9732f83cabe4.png)

-If jth neuron is output neuron, the m=mL  and output of j th neuron is
+     * If jth neuron is output neuron, the m=mL  and output of j th neuron is
                ![image](https://user-images.githubusercontent.com/112920679/198814349-a6aee083-d476-41c4-b662-8968b5fc9880.png)

-Forward phase begins with in the first hidden layer and end by computing ej(n) in the output layer
+     * Forward phase begins with in the first hidden layer and end by computing ej(n) in the output layer
 ![image](https://user-images.githubusercontent.com/112920679/198814353-276eadb5-116e-4941-b04e-e96befae02ed.png)

-In the backward pass,
+* In the backward pass,

-•       It starts from the output layer by passing error signal towards leftward layer neurons to compute local gradient recursively in each neuron
+     *  It starts from the output layer by passing error signal towards leftward layer neurons to compute local gradient recursively in each neuron

-•        it changes the synaptic weight by delta rule
+     * it changes the synaptic weight by delta rule

 ![image](https://user-images.githubusercontent.com/112920679/198814362-05a251fd-fceb-43cd-867b-75e6339d870a.png)